 - 1. The Mayor opens the public hearing. - 2.
 Staff makes the initial presentation. - 3.
 The applicant or appellant may present.
 The Mayor will determine the length of time allowed for this presentation. - 4.
 Speakers representing pro points of view will be allowed to speak, followed by those representing opposing points of view.
 The Mayor will determine how much time will be allowed for each speaker, with 3 to 5 minutes the standard time granted.
 Each speaker may only speak once during the public hearing unless the Council requests additional clarification later in the process.
 If many speakers are anticipated or present, the Mayor may shorten the time limit and/or ask speakers to limit themselves to new information and points of view not already covered by previous speakers.
-After the close of the public hearing for a limited and specific purpose.
+After the close of the public hearing, no more public testimony will be accepted unless the Mayor reopens the public hearing for a limited and specific purpose.
 Speakers who do not follow the Mayor's direction will be turned away.
 The Mayor will ask the Council if any issues need clarification before the public hearing is closed.